Purity-E/article_recommendation/README.md

 # Book Recommendation
-This project is about building an book recommendation system.
+This project is about building a book recommendation system.

 ## Day 1
 - Come up with project idea